gabrielmcg/Docker-docs/ops/README.md

 <div class="body">
-<p class="p">HPE Enterprise Containers with Docker EE also deploys load balancers in the system to
+<p class="p">HPE Enterprise Containers with Docker EE also deploys load balancers in the system to help with
-help with container traffic management.
+                container traffic management.
 There are three load balancer VMs – UCP load balancer, DTR load balancer, and Docker worker node load balancer.
 Since these load balancers exist in VMs, they have some degree of HA but may incur some downtime during the restoration of these VMs due to a planned or unplanned outage.
 For optimal HA configuration, the user should consider implementing a HA load balancer architecture using the Virtual Router Redundancy Protocol (VRRP).
-For more information see <a class="xref" href="http://www.haproxy.com/solutions/high-availability/" target="_blank">http://www.haproxy.com/solutions/high-availability/</a>.</p>
+For more information, see <a class="xref" href="http://www.haproxy.com/solutions/high-availability/" target="_blank">http://www.haproxy.com/solutions/high-availability/</a>.</p>

 <p class="p"></p>